 The mouse pad is a bit thin, so the corners were a little hesitant to lie flat initially.
 However, this minor issue quickly subsided.
 Otherwise, there were no issues using the mouse in games or surfing the web.

 The Mionix Sargas may not reinvent the mousing surface as we know it, but it does provide everything you’d need in a gaming mouse pad.
 If you have a small or worn mouse pad, then it’s definitely an inexpensive and worthwhile upgrade.
-It also makes a nice stocking stuffer, with nice packaging that makes it look more expensive than it actually is.
+It also makes a nice stocking stuffer, with nice packaging that makes it look more expensive than it .

 - Durable cloth construction